 Click to get the 10 Myths and Realities of Broadband Internet in the USA Recently there have been a series of books and media telling a negative story about broadband in America.
 I have read these books and articles and […]

 Myth #10: Broadband itself is the key to economic growth.

 Myth Broadband internet is like water.
 Just add it to a community, and the economy will grow.
 Where this myth comes from There is no doubt that there are macroeconomic benefits to broadband.
-Studies from leading institutions demonstrate the positive […]
+For example, there are great broadband packages […]

 Myth #9: The government should invest in internet infrastructure.

 Myth Internet infrastructure is far too important to be left to the private sector.
 The government should invest in internet infrastructure.
 Where this myth comes from There is an ideological view that certain industries and services should be under government […]